Biomolecules and the Chemistry of Life

 - A nitrogen-containing base

-.
+In DNA, the sugar is deoxyribose ("ose" means "sugar"), and in RNA, the sugar is ribose.
+Hence the "D" and "R" in DNA and RNA.
+Both these sugars have five carbons.
 In fact, the only difference between them is that ribose has an extra hydroxyl group (OH), and deoxyribose just has a hydrogen in the same spot.
-"De
+"Deoxy" means "without oxygen."

 - Adenine, or A